olaviinha/MidiTurmoil/README.md

 Generates random arpeggio sequence by given bpm, chord, length, octaves, randomized note velocities within selected range, and other settings.
 Preview audio player is also generated within the notebook.

-I.e. it generates notation like this for your selected chord:
+I.e. it generates notations like this (example) for your selected chord:

 ![Generated MIDI dragged to DAW](https://storage.googleapis.com/olaviinha/github/midi-generators/pianoroll.png)